ottoman91/ottoman91.github.io/_projects/2019_2_bootcamp.md

 a full cycle design project in which they ideate and make a prototype of a "meaningful" wallet for their partners.

-{% include gallery id="gallery1" class="full" caption="Manufacturing Process of the Heirloom." %}
+{% include gallery id="gallery1" class="full" caption="Design Thinking Bootcamp." %}